zorael/kameloso/README.md

 * merge thottling with timing
 * compilation time and memory use :c
 * optional formatting in IRC output?
-* strip incoming formatting when in monochrome mode
 * registration on [code.dlang.org](https://code.dlang.org)

 # Built With